Make your users feel like your events and webinars are a seamless part of your website

 The massive shift to remote work since COVID-19 took over our lives has also created the potential for a massive disconnect among work teams.
 And it’s likely falling on you to pick up some of the pieces around employee engagement for your remote workforce.

 Whether you know if it's Friday at this point or not, you could probably use a stiff drink.

 In essence, The Quarantini is a specialty cocktail made in the comforts of your own home using...whatever.
 That’s the beauty of it.
 It’s everything and nothing in particular, all at once.

-Invented on the fly — and as a response to the large number of people working who started working from home — spirits and cocktail expert Derek Brown basically invented the idea in a viral tweet.
+Invented on the fly — and as a response to the large number of people who started working from home — spirits and cocktail expert Derek Brown basically invented the idea in a viral tweet back in March.

 So, if you’re struggling to come up with new ideas for employee engagement in the coming weeks, why not pull in a “spirits and cocktail” expert of your own — virtually, of course.
 Make a game of it the way Brown did.
 Or have employees share what they’ve got lying around and brainstorm some drinks as a team.

 People will love the specificity and quirkiness of it all.

 And if all of that is too much or you don’t want to push an alcohol theme (after all, booze doesn’t always have to be the centerpiece of community building), encourage people to show up to a virtual happy hour at a specific time with whatever they choose.
 Coffee, tea, LaCroix, it’s all good.
 The point is people have a reason to interact with each other.